Many people ask the question “How can eating something cause me to have an asthma attack in my lungs”.

 As a part of the body’s immune response in an asthma attack, apart from the standard respiratory responses of inflammation and excess secretion of mucus, the body also releases a number of immune chemicals including immunoglobulin E or IgE (among others).

 The release of IgE induces constriction of the smooth muscles around the outside of the airways, also known as Bronchoconstriction.
 This constricts the airways more and works towards helping to amplify the cough mechanism and expel the parasite from the lungs.

 We have similar defence systems (called mucociliary escalators) in other parts of our bodies, including the large and small intestines of our digestive system.
 All of these systems are connected through our circulatory system where the immune system works its magic.
 Let me explain this further and how it all works.

 Because it is all connected by the circulatory system, when enzymes from allergens or secretion from a parasite, or chemicals in preservatives, additives, etc… similar to these enzymes reach the walls of the large intestines, small intestines, etc… this stimulates an immune response similar to an asthma attack and can also induce an asthma attack through the circulatory system.

 What’s the Adaptive Immune System and How It Relates to Asthma?

 Without going into too much detail, it is believed that asthma is usually developed from the 1st exposure to a specific parasitic attack and how the adaptive immune system combats this type of invasion.

-The adaptive immune system is the part of our defense system which reacts to new infections or attacks from foreign particles, bacteria, viruses, parasites, etc…
+The adaptive immune system is the part of our defence system, which reacts to new infections or attacks from foreign particles, bacteria, viruses, parasites, etc.…

 When our body is attacked for the 1st time from a new infection, the adaptive immune system can take between 4-7 days to become activated against the infection or attack (when activated this takes a much shorter period).
 Then these cells produce memory cells so that these cells are produced quickly every time that the infection or attack occurs from then onwards.